tommy-ca/copilot-api/README.md

 A wrapper around GitHub Copilot API to make it OpenAI compatible, making it usable for other tools like AI assistants, local interfaces, and development utilities.

+Additional documentation describing the product requirements, architecture and system design can be found under [`docs/`](docs/).
+A modular Rust implementation of the gateway lives in [`rust-gateway/`](rust-gateway/).

 ## Demo

 https://github.com/user-attachments/assets/7654b383-669d-4eb9-b23c-06d7aefee8c5